ssrikantan/contoso-insurance/README.md

 ![GitHub Logo](/images/ActivatePolicy.PNG)

 4. Select the 'Edit Policy' Link on the Policy record on the landing Page Activate the policy by selecting the button 'Activate policy'.
 In the Landing page, then select 'Policy Download' for the Policy that you activated.
 This generates a QR Code that can be downloaded.
 Right click on the QR Code and select 'save' and save that to a local computer.
+This QR Code can be read using any App on the Mobile device

 ![GitHub Logo](/images/QRCode.PNG)

-This QR Code can be read using any App on the Mobile device

 # Using Azure AD B2C features to have Users Self Sign up to the Consumer Portal
-1. Configuration required in the Azure AD B2C Tenant
+1) Configuration required in the Azure AD B2C Tenant:
-   1. See screenshot below that shows a Signin cum Signup Policy.
+   See screenshot below that shows a Signin cum Signup Policy.
 Selecting 'Edit' would show all the atttributes used in the claim.         * :bomb: (Email verification has been explicitly disabled just to keep it simple in this example for the Signup Process)

   ![GitHub Logo](/images/ADB2CPolicies.PNG)

-   2. On the link to 'Signup' when launching this Web Application https://contosoinsusers.azurewebsites.net, the Signup form is displayed.
+ 2) On the link to 'Signup' when launching this Web Application https://contosoinsusers.azurewebsites.net, the Signup form is displayed.
 Users could register with the Portal and start using it right away.
     ![GitHub Logo](/images/SignupPage.PNG)